billyboyballin/billyboyballin.com/source/_posts/Yahoo-API.md

     list.append(thisdict)
 {% endcodeblock %}

+Initially the XML had a namespace that effected the naming of elements and attributes.
+To make life easier, it was removed.
+A for loop was then written that extracted all the specified information.
+We stored this information in a dictionary that was subsequently added it to a list.
+The list is then written into a csv file.

 {% codeblock lang:python line_number:false %}
 # Generate headers for excel file.
 fields = ['season', 'name', 'team_name', 'team_key', 'rank', 'playoff_seed', 'wins', 'losses', 'ties', 'points_for', 'points_against', 'number_of_moves', 'number_of_trades']